| The last time I saw this house was in

 with coworkers or clients that keeps her informed.
 She's

+an activities director for a nursing home.
 I, on the other hand, have a different

 job.
 My profession is in engineering design of small sophisticated